Almost every garden in North America has hosted a nesting pair of American Robins at some point.

 The typical American Robin breeding season runs from April to July.
 Nesting may begin as early as March, in the southern states.

 The nest is placed in the crotch of a tree or shrub 5-20 feet above the ground.
-The video below shows a Robin nest being built on a nesting shelf.

-The availability of mud at nesting time may entice these red-robin birds to nest nearby.
+The availability of mud at nesting time may entice these birds to nest nearby.
 They will also make use of wool, string, and hair.

-The American Robin can produce up to three successful broods in one year.
+These birds can produce up to three successful broods in one year.
 On average, two clutches are raised with less than half being successful.

 Only a quarter of those that fledge survive until November.
 From that point on, about half of the birds alive in any year will make it to the next.